PDC-support/openmp-lab-exercises/advanced_lab/README.md

 ### 2. Measure parallel performance.

-In this exercise, parallel performance refers to the computational speedup _S<sub>n</sub>_ = _T<sub>1</sub>_/_T<sub>n</sub>_, using _n_ threads.
+In this exercise, parallel performance refers to the computational speedup _S<sub>n</sub>_ = _T_<sub>1</sub>/_T<sub>n</sub>_, using _n_ threads.
 Measure run time T for 1, 2, ..., 16 threads and calculate speedup.
 Is it linear?
 If not, why?
 Finally, is the obtained speedup acceptable?
-Also, try to increase the space discretization (M,N) and see if it affect the speedup.
+Also, try to increase the space discretization (M,N) and see if it affects the speedup.

-Recall from the OpenMP exercise that the number of threads is determined by an environment variable ``OMP_NUM_THREADS``.
-One could change the variable or use the provided shell script in Appendix B.
+Recall from the OpenMP exercises that the number of threads is determined by an environment variable ``OMP_NUM_THREADS``.
+One could change the variable or use the shell script provided in Appendix B.

 ### 3. Optimize the code.